Gixx/worstpractice.github.io/src/_posts/2022-10-22-my-useless-react-app-1.md

 ```
 Yes, for the moment now it's "only" a React code, but don't forget: it will go through the Typescript parser.
 And if there's
 no error during the build, then we can assume it's working.

+If you run the `npm run start` command, you should see the Hello World in the browser.

 With this flimsy explanation and lame tutorial I finish the first part.
 In the next article I will show the different components,
 and will write about the difficulties I faced, and also the features I learned and adopted.